CAASPP Practice Tests & Sample Items

-Practice tests simulate what it’s like to take the SBAC, giving educators, students, and parents an early look at assessment questions that are aligned to the Common Core.
-Sample test items have also been developed.
-For more information, access this archived webcast on how to use the practice and training tests.
+Practice tests simulate what it’s like to take assessments in the California Assessment of Student Performance and Progress (CAASPP) systems, giving educators, students, and parents an early look at assessment questions that are aligned to current standards in English language arts, mathematics, science, and English language development.

 The California Department of Education has provided a matrix of Smarter Balanced Question Types.
-The matrix offers examples of question types that students may encounter on the Smarter Balanced test.
+The matrix offers examples of question types that students may encounter on the English language arts and mathematics tests.

 Simulated Exam Environments

 This resource allows users to explore and interact with sample questions just as students encounter them on the Smarter Balanced Summative Assessments.
 Users can filter their search by grade, subject, claim, or item type to quickly find a needed resource.